Briefing document

 • Excluded participators: Certain persons must be excluded from benefiting from the trust.
 These are certain persons who, either from the date of transfer or at any point in the preceding ten years, beneficially own or are entitled to acquire at least 5% of shares or any class of shares in the company, and who would be entitled to receive 5% or more of the company’s assets on a winding-up.
 People connected with such participators must also be excluded.
 Connected people for this purpose is widely defined but includes spouses, civil partners and children.

-• Limited participation requirement: Broadly, either (i) the person making the transfer must not be a participator in the company during the twelve months ending immediately after the transfer to the EOT and/or (ii) immediately following the transfer and for the remainder of the tax year of the transfer, fewer than 40% of the total number of employees and office-holders in the company are participators.
+• Limited participation requirement: Broadly, either (i) the person making the transfer must not be a participator in the company during the twelve months ending immediately after the transfer to the EOT and/or (ii) immediately following the transfer and for the remainder of the tax year of the transfer, fewer than 40% of the total number of employees and officeholders in the company are participators.
 Participator is defined as set out in the preceding bullet point.

 • Consideration requirement: The trustees must take all reasonable steps to ensure the price they pay for the company does not exceed market value.

 There are set time periods over which the above conditions must be met for CGT relief to be available.
-Notably, for transfers made to employee ownership trusts on or after 30 October 2024, any CGT relief claimed will be lost if the above conditions cease to be met between the point of transfer and the end of the fourth tax year following the year in which the transfer takes place.
+Notably, for transfers to EOTs on or after 30 October 2024, any CGT relief claimed will be lost if the above conditions cease to be met between the point of transfer and the end of the fourth tax year following the year in which the transfer takes place.
 Where this occurs, the person who made the transfer is deemed to have sold their shares to the trustees for market value and CGT may arise as a result of this.

-If the aforementioned conditions cease being met at some point after the end of the fourth tax year following the transfer, the trustees are deemed to dispose of the shares they own and reacquire them for market value when the conditions cease to be met.
-This will result in a CGT liability for the trustees on any gains.
-Although some companies have in the past been sold to trustees located offshore and therefore outside the scope of CGT, for disposals from 30 October 2024, the trustees of an employee ownership trust as a body must be UK resident.
+If the aforementioned conditions cease being met at some point after the four year period set out in the previous paragraph, the trustees are deemed to dispose of the shares they own and reacquire them for market value when the conditions cease to be met.
+The trustees may incur a CGT liability if a gain is made.

 Income tax